-A township may develop a preservation fund on their own to assist in the preservation of farmland, but if not leveraged, it will miss out on the additional money and options that leveraging can create.
+A township may develop a preservation fund on their own to assist in the preservation of farmland, but if not certified, it will miss out on the additional money and options that certifying can create.

-For more details on the Municipal Partnership program, contact Donna Wright, Municipal Outreach Coordinator at the Farmland Preservation Office or at email@example.com
+For more details on the Municipal Partnership program, and to get a copy of the Municipal Handbook for Farmland Preservation, contact Donna Wright, Farmland Preservation Specialist, at the Farmland Preservation Office 610-336-5680 or at firstname.lastname@example.org